loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step2_Currying.md

 }
 ```

-Having a technique for currying functions is the second step in turning a stack machine into a functional machine.
+Having a technique for currying functions (at runtime) is the second step in turning a stack machine into a functional machine.

 Partially applied functions can be very important when used as a `map` or `reduce` argument, allowing you to write extensible code.